vorburger/vorburger-dotfiles-bin-etc/README.md

 NB that this will modify the ownership of `/run/user/1000/podman/podman.sock` on the host filesystem, not only in the container.
 As long as we don't need to use `podman-remote` on the host, that shouldn't cause problems.

-#### ToDo

-1. mount e.g. ~/work as volume from host
-1. `ssh ... localhost -- /home/vorburger/dev/vorburger-dotfiles-bin-etc/bin/tmux-ssh new -A -s dev`
-1. make container not use ~/git but store its files somewhere on / instead of anywhere in $HOME

 #### Google Cloud COS VM with this container (SSH from outside into container)